Generic selectors

 CASE REPORT

 A 15-year-old girl presented to the Psychiatry outpatient department with the chief complaint of eating dried mud and wall paint at home.
 One year back, after a quarrel with her mother, she was noticed eating mud; she started roughly with two to three pinches for about a year until she felt the urgency to increase the quantity of mud she used to have every day.
 Conflicts with family and friends triggered her mud consumption.
 After that, the quantity of mud increased to 40–60 g daily of dry mud.
 According to her, the mud eating was preceded by a strong desire and relief after eating mud.
 She increased the consumption to about 100 g of mud every day to manage her anxiety.
 Although she knew it was inappropriate to eat mud, her craving was so intense that she could not resist eating the mud, which caused her agitation.
 Over the previous six to seven months, she had reduced appetite.
 Before, she used to have three meals a day, along with a midday snack.
-During every meal, she would have two chapattis served with a bowl each of rice, vegetables, and lentils.
-But now, she simply takes one chapatti and a bowl of vegetables and lentils.
+During every meal, she would have two chapatis served with a bowl each of rice, vegetables, and lentils.
+But now, she simply takes one chapati and a bowl of vegetables and lentils.

 Owing to the increasing frequency and intensity of the problem, her relationship with family members and friends has been disturbed.
 She has started to remain withdrawn and does not enjoy going out with friends like before.
 Her appetite has decreased too.
 She had increasingly developed this habit over the last few years; to such an extent in the last few months that her parents resorted to physical punishment, but with no use.
 The clinical interview revealed that she has repeated thoughts and images of eating mud and wall scrapings, which are alien, intrusive, and distressing in nature; this does not go away until she does the act.
 She acknowledged that she doesn’t really enjoy the experience, but is unable to put an end to the activity.
 The important negative histories elicited to rule out other diagnoses included the absence of childhood trauma, and a detailed description of the patient’s mother’s history of consuming raw lentils and grains was insignificant.
 Specifically, depression was considered due to the patient’s withdrawal and decreased socialization, which was secondary to obsessive thoughts but was ruled out during the assessment as there was no persistent low mood.